SCCapstone/MVB/index.md

 * Install `Android SDK Platform-Tools`, `Android SDK Tools` and `NDK`
 * After installation, go back to `Configure` Menu and select `Project Defaults` then `Project Structure`
 * Save the location directory of `Android SDK location`, `JDK location`, and `Android NDK location` for later use.
 (Notepad)
 * Setting `Environment Variables`.
-On Windows machine, search for “Environment Variables”.
-This should take you to Control Panel > System Properties, Go to the Advanced Tab, then to the Environment Variables button in the lower right.
+On a Windows machine, search for “Environment Variables”.
+Navigate to Control Panel > System Properties, Go to the Advanced Tab, then to the Environment Variables button in the lower right.
 * In the top section, set/modify/add the following variables:
 * `Set the environment variable JAVA_HOME to the JDK location`
 * `Set the environment variable ANDROID_HOME to the Android SDK location.`